namheegordonkim/smash-g/README.md

 * We provide the Dockerfile used inside the hand3d subdirectory.
 If running Docker, `docker pull namheegordonkim/handgpu` should suffice.
 * Use `docker shell` or similar to access the files inside the container.
 * Once inside the container, run `python3 -u server.py` to listen to port 3333.
+* If needed, set up an SSH tunnel so the client running on your edge device can communicate with the remote server.

 ### Step 3: Preprocess data